Bruce Driscoll: Blondfire

-The duo continued on as Blondfire signing a contract with EMI UK in October 2006.
+The duo continued on as Blondfire signing a record contract with EMI UK in October 2006.
 Shortly thereafter EMI was bought out by Terra Firma and went through internal changes.
 The duo left the label in mid-2007 and self-released their debut album, My Someday, in April 2008.

 In September 2012, following the viral internet and radio success of their song, "Where The Kids Are", Blondfire signed to Warner Bros.
 Records and Primary Wave Publishing and began mixing of their album, Young Heart, with mixer Wally Gagel.

-Sleepy Rebels

-Sleepy Rebels was formed after several of the songs Driscoll had written with television and advertisement composer Jeremy Adelman were used in commercials.
-Erica also joined the group and collaborated with them over the course of three albums, World Record, Yellow Tree and the Christmas themed album, Bah Humbug.
-Sleepy Rebel's music has been used in ads for J. C. Penney, VW, Tide and others.
+Blondfire’s music has appeared in films and tv shows such as Dallas Buyers Club, Fun Size, Pretty Little Liars as well advertisements from Honda and others.

 Freedom Fry

 In April 2011, Driscoll met Parisian born Marie Seyrat during pre-production on Blondfire's "Where The Kids Are" video.
 Seyrat, the stylist on the video, played him a cover of her singing a song in French over a ukulele.
 Entranced by her whispery voice, Driscoll asked her if she would be interested in writing some songs together.
-The following August they formed the duo Freedom Fry and released the Let The Games Begin EP.
+In August of 2011 Freedom Fry released their first EP.

-Their song "Rolling Down" was featured in the premiere episode of Bones, during the birth of baby Christine.
-Their single, "Earthquake", was named as single-of-the-week by the French magazine, Les Inrockuptibles.